Jet: Multilevel Graph Partitioning on Graphics Processing Units: Jet Refinement Algorithm

 The efficacy of this filter heuristic is sensitive to the composition of $X$.
-If $X$ is selected too conservatively (i.e., only positive gain vertex moves), then afterburning produces no additional benefit over standard LP.
-If $X$ is unconstrained (i.e., the entire boundary vertex set), then afterburning will produce worse results than standard LP.
-To determine the composition of $X$, we must first determine a value $P_d(v)$ for each vertex $v$:
+If $X$ is selected too conservatively (i.e., only positive gain vertex moves), then afterburning does not produce an additional benefit over standard LP.
+If $X$ is not constrained (i.e. the entire boundary vertex set), then afterburning will produce worse results than standard LP.
+To determine the composition of $X$, we must first determine $P_d(v)$ for each vertex $v$:

 If a vertex is only connected to $P_s(v)$, it is not a boundary vertex and therefore is always excluded from $X$.
-The criterion for a vertex to be selected into $X$ is as follows:
+The primary criterion for a vertex to be selected into $X$ is as follows:

 $c$ is a constant that can be adjusted for different levels of the multilevel hierarchy.
-We find experimentally that $0.25$ is most effective for the finest level of the hierarchy, whereas $c = 0.75$ is best for all other levels (for our partitioner).
+We find experimentally that $c = 0.25$ is most effective for the finest level of the hierarchy, whereas $c = 0.75$ is best for all other levels (for our partitioner).
 It is important to note the floor rounding, as our results on certain graphs are sensitive to the rounding direction.
 We find that the coarsening and initial partitioning algorithms affect the optimal choice for $c$.